eHow may earn compensation through affiliate links in this tutorial

 Before placing the wicks, carefully check the sides of your containers to see if any flecks of cement have hardened there.
 If so, scrape them off to make sure you have a clean mold for your wax.

-Place each wick in the center of the mold, and hold them upright by placing two popsicle sticks (or pencils, pens, chopsticks, etc.) on either side of the wick upon the top edge of the container as shown below.
+Place each candle wick in the center of the mold, and hold the wick upright by placing two popsicle sticks (or pencils, pens, chopsticks, etc.) on either side of the wick upon the top edge of the container as shown below.
+It's also worth investing a few dollars in a wick centering clip, which easily holds the wick upright, if you plan to make candles again in the future.

 Pour the wax into each container atop the hardened cement until about two inches from the top edge.
 Leaving two inches of empty space at the top is important for easy removal once the wax is set.